luca-viola/facelock/README.md

 OS/X and Fedora+Cinnamon in the **facelock.conf** file, copy its contents in the screen settings panel in **Command to execute** .

-Save the settings and start the tracking.
+Save the settings and start the tracking from the facelock popup menu.

 In order to lock the screen on osx, you can configure the command to execute
 as:

 `/bin/echo 'tell application "Finder" to sleep' | /usr/bin/osascript`

-Inside the `osx/` folder there is a simple script called `install.sh` that will try to do the above steps in an automated way, but your mileage may vary.
-To use it, go to the facelock git repository that you have cloned, then

-`cd osx`

-`./install.sh`

 #### Build an OSX .app package (new)
 In the `osx/` folder there is a utility called `makeapp`.
 Using it, it's